Max Florence

-Max Florence (July 16, 1865 – November 26, 1932) was an entrepreneur and bootlegger.
+Max Florence (July 16, 1865 – November 26, 1932) was an American entrepreneur and bootlegger.
 In 1910, he attempted to blackmail the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Colorado

 Florence was born in Židikai, Lithuania / 56°19' N 22°01' E 171 mi NW of Vilnius, to Jewish parents Hirsch and Anna Florens (Florence).
 One of six children, he and his brother were the first to leave for America, arriving sometime between 1884 and 1886.
 As an immigrant lacking knowledge of the English language and no family on the continent beyond his brother, he started his journey west.

 Around 1890 Florence arrived in Cripple Creek, CO to find his riches in the gold fields during the gold rush.
 Starting off in furniture repair to make some cash, he bought or became a partner in at least 6 gold mines including the King Solomon Mine.

 While in Cripple Creek he fell in love with Anna Freibourg, trading two gold mines he owned to her father for her hand.
-They married December 30, 1894 when she was just 2 months over 13.
+They married December 30, 1894, when she was just 2 months over 13.
 Poorly treated by her father for not going to her new husband, she sought protection from the police.
 With their help she ended up in a Humane Society home in Denver where she was put under the care of Matron Lavelle and filed for divorce.
 The court complaint set out that Anne will not be 14 until September 21 also that Florence and Anna’s father compelled her to marry even though he was almost a complete stranger to her.
 She asked the court to decree an absolute divorce, $1000.00 in Alimony and $500.00 for attorney fees.
 Although her father had pushed the marriage her mother had agreed that it was in the best interest of the girl when interviewed by police.